-Oswald Chambers was a great evangelist, teacher, and author.
-He is best known for My Utmost for His Highest, which may be “the most beloved devotional of all time” with over 13 million copies in print.
+Oswald Chambers was an evangelist, teacher, and author, best known for My Utmost for His Highest.
+With over 13 million copies in print, it may be “the most beloved devotional of all time.”
 Unfortunately, however, Chambers departed from the Christian tradition in his teaching on happiness, spreading a myth that continues to persist today.

 Happiness: An Insult to Jesus?

 Randy Alcorn identifies Chambers as one of the first Christian teachers to speak against happiness.
-From Augustine to Anselm to Aquinas, the church has always had a robust theology of happiness.
+From Augustine to Anselm to Aquinas, the church has always had a robust theology of happiness: “human beings have been made for the sake of happiness, since happiness is their final end” (CT I, 199).
 Christians have taught that God created us for happiness, and the goal of the gospel is to make us happy in God (see “Holiness and the Pursuit of Happiness in God”).
 Wesley insisted that happiness is only another name for the Christian religion.

 Chambers, however, accepted the world’s wrong definition of happiness, then contrasted it to Christian joy in forceful terms: “Joy should not be confused with happiness.
 In fact, it is an insult to Jesus Christ to use the word happiness in connection with Him.”
-The great Christian tradition, however, has been united in teaching that happiness and joy are synonymous (see “Happiness and Joy—What’s the Difference?”).
+The Great Tradition, however, has been united in teaching that happiness and joy are synonymous (see “Happiness and Joy—What’s the Difference?”).

 The world always misunderstands and misdefines important concepts.
 Love, for example, is often defined by the world as a mere feeling—something that you can fall in and out of.
 But we do not say, “God doesn’t care about love.”
 Instead, we explain love from God’s perspective.
 We offer a Christian theology of love in place of the world’s misunderstanding.